Memal7/kcna/01_cloud-native-architecture.md

 ---

 ## Describe the Twelve-Factor-App.
-The Twelve-Factor-App is a development methodology for building Cloud Native applications that ...
+The Twelve-Factor-App is a development methodology for building Cloud Native applications that
-- use declarative formats,
+- use declarative formats
-- offer maximum portability,
+- offer maximum portability
-- suitable for deployment on cloud platforms,
+- is suitable for deployment on cloud platforms
-- minimize divergence between development and production,
+- minimize divergence between development and production
-- enabling continious deployments for maximum agility,
+- enable continuous deployments for maximum agility
-- allow easy scaling of applications without significant changes to tooling, architecture, or development practices.
+- allow easy scaling of applications without significant changes to tooling, architecture, or development practices
-For more details about twelve-factor app: [The Twelve-Factor App](https://12factor.net/)
+For more details about the twelve-factor app: [The Twelve-Factor App](https://12factor.net/)

 ---

-## Describe Autoscaling pattern with an example.
+## Describe the Autoscaling pattern with an example.
 Autoscaling describes the dynamic adjustment of resources based on the current demand.
 Typically CPU and memory are the metrics, but time and business metrics can also be considered.
-There're two types of autoscaling in common:
+There are two types of autoscaling in common:
 - **Vertical scaling:** Adding more CPU and memory to existing VMs.
 - **Horizontal scaling:** Adding more physical or virtual machines.
 - **The difference in example:**
     - Carry a heavy object that you can't pick up, but you can build muscle —> *Vertical*
     - Carry together with friends —> *Horizontal*

-**Note:** You will learn about Autoscaling in much more details in [03.1_kubernernetes-objects.md](/Users/mustafaemal/Documents/repos/kcna/03.1_kubernernetes-objects.md)
+**Note:** You will learn about Autoscaling in more detail in [03.1_kubernernetes-objects.md](/Users/mustafaemal/Documents/repos/kcna/03.1_kubernernetes-objects.md)

 ---

 ## Describe the concept of Serverless Computing.
-- In Serverless Computing you provides just the code of your application and the cloud provider chooses the right environments and abstracts all the underlying infrastructures.
+- In Serverless Computing you provide just the code of your application and the cloud provider chooses the right environment and abstracts all the underlying infrastructures.
-- There's no upfront provisioning, no management of servers, and pay-per-use cost model for building applications.
+- There's no upfront provisioning, no management of servers, and a pay-per-use cost model for building applications.
 - Stronger focus on on-demand provisioning and scaling of applications.
-- Bring your code as .zip or container image.
+- Bring your code as a .zip or container image.
-- Typical use cases are writing small, stateless applications make them a perfect fit for event or data streams, scheduled tasks, business logic or batch processing.
+- Typical use cases are writing small, stateless applications making them a perfect fit for event or data streams, scheduled tasks, business logic, or batch processing.

 ---

 ## Describe Cloud Native Open Standards.
-- **Open Container Initiative (OCI):** image, runtime and distribution specification on how to run, build, and distribute containers.
+- **Open Container Initiative (OCI):** image, runtime and distribution specification on how to run, build and distribute containers.
     - **Image-spec:** defines how to build and package container images.
-    - **Runtime-spec:** specifies the configuration, execution environment and lifecycle of containers.
+    - **Runtime-spec:** specifies the configuration, execution environment, and lifecycle of containers.
     - **Distribution-spec:** provides a standard for the distribution of content in general and container images in particular.
 - **Container Network Interface (CNI):** a specification on how to implement networking for containers.
 - **Container Runtime Interface (CRI):** a specification on how to implement container runtimes in container orchestration systems.